hughdbrown/hughdbrown.github.io/content/posts/fast-pandas-transform.md

 WHERE 12345 BETWEEN LowerZipCode AND UpperZipCode;
 ```

-What's a fast way to do this transform?
+What's a fast way to do this transform with python / pandas / jupyter notebook (i.e. a current data science platform)?

 The obvious solution is to do a serial lookup into the range for each row.
 The problem is that this is too slow: it is proportional to the number of rows in the lookup.